-OTX-TIC is designed to be a bioresorbable intracameral implant containing micronized travoprost that is injected into the anterior chamber of the eye and is intended for patients with glaucoma with a target duration of drug delivery of four to six months.
-Preclinical studies in beagles have demonstrated an acceptable safety profile, maintenance of drug levels in the aqueous humor and a sustained lowering of intraocular pressure.
-OTX-TIC is designed to directly address compliance issues by delivering travoprost over the course of several months with a single implant.
+OTX-TIC is designed to be a bioresorbable intracameral implant containing micronized travoprost that is injected into the anterior chamber of the eye and is intended for patients with glaucoma or ocular hypertension with a target duration of drug delivery of four to six months.
+OTX-TIC is designed to directly address patient compliance issues by delivering travoprost over the course of several months with a single implant.

 - Fully biodegradable

 Plan to initiate Phase 2 clinical trial in mid-2021

 Caution: NEW DRUG – OTX-TIC is currently undergoing clinical evaluation and is limited by law to investigational use only.
 This product has not been approved by the FDA as safe or effective.